-Group A denotes Stapled Haemorrhoidopexy and Group B denotes Conventional Excisional Hemorrhoidectomy \Chi-square tests were performed to assess the level of significance
+Group A denotes Stapled Haemorrhoidopexy and Group B denotes Conventional Excisional Hemorrhoidectomy Chi-square and Mann-Whitney U test was performed to assess the level of significance

 Secondary Outcomes

 Postoperative Complications or Severe Adverse Event

 In terms of immediate postoperative complications, urinary retention was significantly more common in Group B (50%) compared to Group A (19%) (p = 0.003).
 Incontinence of stool was reported in 14.3% of Group A and 4.8% of Group B; however, the difference was not statistically significant (p = 0.137) (Table V).